 Let’s dive into these one at a time.

 1. You Aren’t Budgeting in a Way that Works for You

-Throughout my younger years of budgeting, I tried every method in the book, but I wasn’t utilizing them correctly.
+Throughout my younger years of budgeting, I tried every method out there, but the entire method is what I was focusing on.

 If a specific principle or two didn’t work within that method, I’d get rid of the whole method—sometimes without even giving it a second thought or trying to figure out why it wasn’t working.

 Then, I’d be on to the next method.
 The same thing would happen.
 If I didn’t like a part of the method, I’d throw the whole thing out.

 On and on this went for years.